Kiranendra/my-secret-desk-desktop/README.md

-My Secret Desk
+# My Secret Desk

-A desktop application for storing appointmets, notes and passwords (with encryption).
+A desktop application for storing your notes, appointmets and passwords.
+Visit this [site](https://kiranendra.github.io/msd/) to know more.

-This is not a final product.
-Updates will be released soon.
+#### This application is licensed under ``Mozilla Public License Version 2.0``

-Refer the LICENSE before checking the source code if you want to use it.
+Check the license to know more.